Biotechnology and Its Impact on Manufacturing

 Biomanufacturing innovation continues to advance at a rapid pace, especially as more manufacturers take notice of the lower material and operating costs and reduced environmental impacts compared to traditional manufacturing methods.

-“Biomanufacturing isn’t just about making our current materials more cheaply,” says John Cumbers, a biologist and founder of SynBioBeta, an activity hub for synthetic biology start-up companies.
+“Biomanufacturing isn’t just about making our current materials more cheaply,” says John Cumbers, a biologist and founder of SynBioBeta, an activity hub for synthetic biology startups.
 “It is also about bringing incredible new products to market that outperform the best products that conventional chemistry can give us now.
 By learning from and building upon the diversity that nature has given us, we can make a better product in a better way.”

 Some opinions expressed in this article may be those of a contributing author and not necessarily Gray.